chalasimon/solar-challenge-week1/README.md

  - For dashboard: `streamlit run app/main.py`

 ### Dashboard Deployment
-- Access the live dashboard at:
+- Access the live dashboard at: https://solar-challenge-week1-agxve63xtxhtw5ynypxejf.streamlit.app

-### 4. Project Structure
 ### Contact
 For any inquiries or collaboration requests, please reach out to: